LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/deprecated-functions.md

 ### Log escalation event

 {: .important}
-This function isn't supported since it no longer logs events.
-The system logs escalation events by default.
+This function isn't supported.
+The system logs escalation events automatically, and this data is viewable in Bot Analytics.

 `logEscalationEvent` is used to count the number of times the user called a particular escalation type.
 The function requries a user input and the string 'LivePerson' for the type of escalation.